 One of the reasons is that blockchain solutions render interoperability across different systems difficult and even more difficult across enterprise boundaries.
-The interoperability issue was recognized by the Gartner authors Klappich et al. in 2017.
 According to a recent evaluation of contemporary smart contract analysis tools, the interoperability issue persists [5].
 Although the two findings are similar, the term interoperability is used differently.
 In the research by Gartner, interoperability concerns the possible blockchain expansion to another organization within the supply chain network.
 Such an expansion requires stakeholder interoperability, meaning that the blockchain technology needs to be able to connect to different underlying systems.
 In the evaluation of the smart contract, interoperability pinpoints the difficulty of connecting two different blockchain ecosystems.
 Standards for establishing compatible blockchain platforms still do not exist [5, 6].

-\Corresponding author: Henrik Rainer Körsgen, IT in Production and Logistics, TU Dortmund, Germany.
+\Corresponding author: Henrik Rainer Körsgen, IT in Production and Logistics, TU Dortmund University, Germany.
 Email: koersgen@dxk.ch